IN THIS GUIDE

 - Finally, check out 12 video and social media resources for QTBIPOC people that can help advance the conversation, helping us move towards equality.

-The QTBIPOC community encompasses Queer, Trans, Black, Indigenous People of Color.
+The QTBIPOC community encompasses Queer and Trans Black, Indigenous, and People of Color.
 When discussing this community, we must acknowledge intersectionality.
 Defined as a person’s overlap of social identities, intersectionality is a combination of gender identity, sexuality, class, race, and mobility.
 The QTBIPOC community stands at the intersection of race, gender identity and sexuality.
 Because of this, their experiences and their treatment needs are unique.
 Access to culturally competent mental health and addiction care is vital for members of this community.

 39% of LGBTQ+ people struggle with mental illness.
 The prejudice many of them face, from their own families and outside sources, contributes largely to mental illness.
 Suicide rates for LGBTQ+ high schoolers of color in the United States currently stands at 27%.
 This is disproportionate to white LGBTQ+ high schoolers at 22% and non-LGBTQ+ high schoolers at 5%.
 LGBTQ individuals face unequal health care services due to societal stigma and discrimination.
 This is not only a violation of human rights, but it correlates to high rates of mental illness, substance abuse, and suicide.

 Some helpful organizations, resources, and communities that are working to improve the mental health care of QTBIPOC individuals include:

 - Trans Lifeline: US 877-565-8860 / Canada 877-330-6366